koto-dev/wiki.old/logo-Guidelines.md

 - ロゴデータを改変してソフトに組み込みGithubにプルリクエストする行為

 # Guidelines for using the logo of Koto
 The logo of Koto was decided in January 2018 and we, Koto dev team, enact the rules for using the logo as follows.

 The logo can be modified freely and we renounce all the rights as CC0.
 Any modification and/or processing of the logo is allowed at your own responsibility.
 We, Koto dev team, are not responsible for any damage, loss, confliction with a third party or any other issues caused by using the logo.
 We do not supply any support for editing the logo.
 It is allowd to be used for any web materials, application materials, printed matter and/or anything regardless of commercial or non-commercial use.

 Examples for use allowed:

 - To create and sell coasters with the logo data.
 - To create a sticker with the logo data and put it on your shop front.
 - To modify the logo data and put it on your blog.
 - To make a pull request to our Github repository with modified logo embedded into a code.

-# Kotoロゴ ダウンロードリンク Koto logo download link
+# Koto ロゴ ダウンロードリンク  Koto logo download link
 https://github.com/koto-dev/wiki/tree/master/Image